imperialCHEPI/healthgps/development.md

 # Developer Guide

-The *Health-GPS* software is written in modern, standard ANSI C++, targeting the [C++20 version](https://en.cppreference.com/w/cpp/20) and using the C++ Standard Library.
+The *Health GPS* software is written in modern, standard ANSI C++, targeting the [C++20 version](https://en.cppreference.com/w/cpp/20) and using the C++ Standard Library.
 The project is fully managed by [CMake](https://cmake.org/) and [Microsoft Visual Studio](https://visualstudio.microsoft.com), the code base is portable but requires a C++20 compatible compiler to build.
-The development toolset users [Ninja](https://ninja-build.org/) for build, [vcpkg](https://github.com/microsoft/vcpkg) package manager for dependencies, [googletest](https://github.com/google/googletest) for unit testing and [GitHub Actions](https://docs.github.com/en/actions) for automate build.
+The development toolset users [Ninja](https://ninja-build.org/) for build, [vcpkg](https://github.com/microsoft/vcpkg) package manager for dependencies, [googletest](https://github.com/google/googletest) for unit testing and [GitHub Actions](https://docs.github.com/en/actions) for continuous integration (CI) builds and testing.

-To start working on the *Health-GPS* code base, the suggested development machine needs:
+To start working on the *Health GPS* code base, the suggested development machine needs:
 1. Windows 10 or newer, [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/) enabled and Linux distribution of choice installed.
 2. [Git](https://git-scm.com/downloads) 2.3 or newer.
 3. [CMake](https://cmake.org/) 3.20 or newer with support for [presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html).
 4. [Ninja](https://ninja-build.org/) 1.10 or newer.
-5. [Microsoft Visual Studio](https://visualstudio.microsoft.com) 2019 or newer with CMake presets integration.
+5. [Microsoft Visual Studio](https://visualstudio.microsoft.com) 2022 or newer with CMake presets integration.
-6. [GCC](https://gcc.gnu.org/) 11.1 or newer installed on *Linux* environment.
+6. [GCC](https://gcc.gnu.org/) 11.1 or newer installed on *Linux* environment, plus.
+   * [Intel TBB](https://github.com/oneapi-src/oneTBB) library version 2018 or later installed (e.g. `sudo apt update && sudo apt install libtbb-dev`)
 7. The latest [vcpkg](https://github.com/microsoft/vcpkg) installed globally for Visual Studio projects, and the VCPKG_ROOT environment variable set to the installation directory.
 8. Internet connection.

-Download the *Health-GPS* source code to the local machine, we recommend somewhere like root `src` or `source`, since otherwise you may run into path issues with the build systems.
+Download the *Health GPS* source code to the local machine, we recommend somewhere like root `/src` or `/source`, since otherwise you may run into path issues with the build systems.
 ```cmd
 > git clone https://github.com/imperialCHEPI/healthgps
 ```

-Finally, open the `.../healthgps` folder in Visual Studio and hit build.
+Finally, open the `healthgps` folder in Visual Studio and hit build.
 The first build takes considerably longer than normal due to the initial work required by CMake and the package manager.

->**NOTE:** *This is the current toolset being used for developing the HealthGPS model, however CMake is supported by VS Code and many other IDE of choice, e.g. the model is current being compiled and built on Ubuntu Linux 20.04 LTS using only the CMake command line.*
+>**NOTE:** *This is the current toolset being used for developing the HealthGPS model, however CMake is supported by VS Code and many other IDE of choice, e.g. the model is current being compiled and built on Ubuntu Linux 22.04 LTS using only the CMake command line.*

 ### CMake Build